mason-lab/mason-lab.github.io/_pages/labhandbook.md

 	- <a href="https://lsu.edu/shc/">LSU Student Health Center</a>

 <a name="gradteam"></a>
 - _Working Hours_: One benefit of academia is that we have flexible working hours that we can adjust to accomodate personal circadian rhythms and external responsibilities.
-That said, I expect that lab members will typically be available and on campus on working days (Monday through Friday, except national and university holidays) between 10:00 AM CST and 2:00 PM CST.
+That said, I expect that lab members will typically be available and on campus on working days (Monday through Friday, except national and university holidays) between 10:00 AM CST and 3:00 PM CST at an absolute minimum.
 Workloads can vary substantially from one week to the next depending on what stage a project is in or impending deadlines.
 There may be times when you may have to work evenings or on the weekend, but I also encourage you to take time off and to seek work-life balance.
 You may receive emails from me or see updates from me outside of normal working hours, but you are not expected to respond those actions outside of your normal working hours.
-If you are planning an extended absence for vacation or work-related travel, please check in with me first to make sure there are no conflicts.
+If you are planning an extended absence for vacation or work-related travel, please let me know well in advance to make sure there are no conflicts.

 <a name="gradteam"></a>
 - _Be a Team Player_: Participate in lab meetings, provide feedback on practice presentations, and help proof-read or provide feedback on projects and manuscripts.
 Participate in group fieldwork opportunities when they arise.
 Put real effort into these situations.
 Be on time, prepare for group discussions, and provide honest and helpful feedback in a constructive manner.
-Respond to emails and any other correspondence in a timely fashion (ideally within one working day, even if only to acknowledge receipt of the email).
+Respond to emails and any other correspondence in a timely fashion (ideally within 1-2 working days, even if only to acknowledge receipt of the email).

 <a name="gradprospective"></a>
 - _Prospective Students_: I will periodically ask if prospective students, postdocs, or other lab members can contact you to ask you about your experience in the Mason Lab and at LSU.
 I expect you to make yourself available in these instances and to speak openly and honestly about your experience.

 <a name="gradadvice"></a>
 - _Seek Advice_: I expect you to seek my advice on issues related to your professional and academic development (e.g., TAships, research directions, funding opportunities, conferences) and to seriously consider that advice.
 You should also consult your peers and near-peers.
-That said, exercise your own judgement in applying that advice to your personal situation.
-Ultimately, it's your graduate education and you are the driver.
+That said, exercise your own judgement in applying all external advice to your personal situation.
+Ultimately, it's your graduate education and you are the pilot.

 <a name="gradread"></a>
 - _Read Widely_: Graduate students (especially first-year students) have lots of literature to quickly become familiar with.
 The only way to do this is to read widely and deeply.
-As a lab group, we often try to keep up with the literature collectively, but it is your responsibility to make time to read primary literature, review articles, and textbooks to fill gaps in your knowledge and generate new ideas.
+As a lab group, we often try to keep up with the literature collectively, but it is your responsibility to make time on your own to read primary literature, review articles, and textbooks to fill gaps in your knowledge and generate new ideas.
 Reading is fun!

 <a name="grad1on1"></a>
 - _1-on-1 Meetings_: Prepare for our regular 1-on-1 meetings so that we can make the most of our limited time together.
+I try to keep weekly meetings to an hour, but sometimes they may go over if we have a lot to cover.
 Complete follow-up items from prior meetings and if possible, send an agenda or list of meeting items in advance of the weekly meeting or come with one prepared.

 <a name="grad1on1"></a>
-- _Manage Your Advisor_: You're busy and your advisor is busy.
+- _Manage Your Advisor_: You're busy and your advisor (me!) is busy.
 Be proactive in managing your advisor: send reminders of deadlines and prior obligations, resend emails if no reply is received, take the initiative in managing the relationship.

 <a name="gradmentor"></a>
 - _Be a Mentor_: As you progress as a grad student, you will gain knowledge and skills that enable you to act as a mentor.
-I expect that you will seek opportunities to mentor undergraduate and possible younger graduate students in collaborative research projects.
+I expect that you will seek opportunities to mentor undergraduate and possible more junior graduate students in collaborative research projects.

 <a name="pdexpec"></a>